Our Sanctuary Family

 As one of the last colts sired by an extremely popular Arabian stallion before his passing, Casino was thrust into the show world at a very young age.
 His show career was not as successful as was hoped and, in spite of his breeders’ significant monetary investment, he was offered “free to a good home” with the caveat that he be gelded.
 He was rehomed and in this individuals care he was gelded and “broke” using what we and many others consider to be outdated and unkind techniques which did not produce the desired results so he was put up for sale even though selling him was against the agreement with his original breeders.
 With the authorization of his original breeders, we “reimbursed his current owner for her expenses” and Casino was welcomed into our rescue family in 2000.
 He is a sensitive, kind, gentle and loving soul who will most likely always carry the emotional scars from his “training”.
 Casino now enjoys the peaceful comfort of life as a pampered horse.

 This petite and pretty mare is originally from Canada.
-She joined our family as a young filly.
+Zaraa joined our family as a young filly in 2002.
 She has a skin depigmentation condition called Vitilago and later developed insulin resistance and laminitis.
 She requires twice daily medication for the IR and is under the care of a specialized farrier for her laminitis.
 Zaraa is all heart with just the right amount of sass!

 Unexpected economic circumstances caused Allie’s previous owners to seek rehoming.
 She had a successful show career but an unfortunate eye injury ended that career.
 She was eleven years old and untrained under saddle so she was not easily rehomed.
 Her previous owners, being more concerned about a safe and loving home than money, allowed us to welcome Allie into our sanctuary in 2013.
 She and Zaraa have been inseparable since!